alexguerra-dev/playground/doc/vscode.md

 I would like to get my zoom and font size a way that works for me.
 I kind of like chunky icons.
 But, I also like the editor to feel a little minimalistic.

+### Background

+I like the idea of having an image for the background.
+I should see if there is a `.vscode` folder in my home directory.
+I could make a folder for the background images and then link to them.

+> [!tip] Background
+> Is there a folder I can use to hold my background images?

 ### Themes

 ### Extensions